GoogleCloudPlatform/cloud-data-quality/OVERVIEW.md

 * “live data environments” – environments supporting production data operations – as opposed to migration or dev/test environments
 * “declarative configuration” – specifies intended goals (what) of DQ evaluation from an end user perspective – as opposed to imperative (how) approach

+The declarative configuration specification is described in [Reference Guide](REFERENCE.md).

 ## Concepts